-In the event that you do feel this way, selecting the right attorney can make a world of difference.
-Keep in mind that the more support you have- whether from your attorney, friends or family- the more likely you are to be able to make good decisions and not let those emotions overcome you in important parts of your life and family case.
+If you do feel this way, selecting the right attorney can make a world of difference.
+Keep in mind that the more support you have- whether from your attorney, friends, or family- the more likely you are to be able to make good decisions and not let those emotions overcome you in important parts of your life and family case.

 Know where your case is in the family law case timeline

 Being able to meet with potential clients of the Law Office of Bryan Fagan in free of charge consultations allows me to come into contact with many different sorts of people whose cases are at various points in the family law case timeline.
 Some folks have cases that have not yet begun.
 They are considering whether or not to file a case in the first place.
 Others have been served with a child custody or divorce lawsuit and need a response.
 Still, others have been involved in their case for months and are exploring the possibility of hiring an attorney for the first time.
 It is important to know where your case is from a time management perspective because the less time spent in the courts, the less money you stand to spend on your case.

 The fact that your case is not a single day in court, but is rather a multiple-month process can come as a shock to many people who are considering a family law case.
 Stories from friends and television/movies make family cases seem like they all come down to a one-day court appearance for all the marbles.
 Let's talk about why this is not true.